jbryer/Rgitbook/website/installation/gitbookInfo.md

 ```

 ```
-A new version of gitbook is available.
-Version 0.2.4 installed, 0.3.0 available.
+gitbook is up-to-date with version 0.4.0
 ```